COVID-19 Latest Updates

 How To Get Help

-Appointments are available from 10 a.m. to 12 p.m. on three Thursday mornings each month with Bruce D. Fischer, DPM, FACFAS, Medical Director of The Diabetic Foot Care Program, and Dr. Crystal Haskin-Cole, DPM.
+Appointments are available from 10 a.m. to 12 p.m. on three Thursday mornings each month with Bruce D. Fischer, DPM, FACFAS, Medical Director of the Foot Wound Care Program, and Dr. Crystal Haskin-Cole, DPM.

 Referrals accepted with discounts for self-pay patients.